Victor Klemperer

-Victor Klemperer (9 October 1881 – 11 February 1960) was a German philologist and diarist.
-His journals, published posthumously in Germany in 1995, detailed his life under the German Empire, the Weimar Republic, the fascist Third Reich, and the German Democratic Republic.
+Victor Klemperer (9 October 1881 – 11 February 1960) was a German philologist and diarist who chronicled life in the German Empire, the Weimar Republic, under Nazi Germany, and in East Germany.
+His detailed observations are among the most important firsthand accounts of everyday life under Nazism.

+Dismissed from his university post as part of the racial policy of Nazi Germany, he survived persecution in Dresden, where he continued his diaries in secret.
+After 1945, he joined the Socialist Unity Party of Germany and later served as a cultural figure.

-Three volumes of his diaries have been published in English translations: I Shall Bear Witness, To the Bitter End, and The Lesser Evil.
-The first two, which cover the period of the Third Reich, have become standard sources and have been extensively quoted.
-His book LTI – Lingua Tertii Imperii: Notizbuch eines Philologen, published in English as The Language of the Third Reich, examined how Nazi propaganda co-opted and corrupted German words and expressions.
+His diaries were published in 1995.
+In English translation, they are divided into three volumes: I Shall Bear Witness, To the Bitter End, and The Lesser Evil.
+The first two are standard sources on the Nazi era.
+His LTI – Lingua Tertii Imperii (Language of the Third Reich) shows how propaganda in Nazi Germany corrupted German language.